 I sometimes think people with dysfunctional families have it easy.
 Okay, not really.
-My odd but stubbornly functional family is what got me through my teens, my epic washout from the police academy, my broken engagement, my ex-fiancé’s trial for attempted murder, and my current meanders.
-They don’t seem to mind that at twenty-four I’m still trying to decide what I want to be when I grow up.
+My odd but stubbornly functional family is what got me through my teens, my broken engagement, my ex-fiancé’s trial for the attempted murder of my aforementioned father, and my resignation from the San Francisco PD.
+They don’t seem to mind that at twenty-six I’m still trying to decide what I want to be when I grow up.

 Now, as I speed my Harley northeast on Interstate 80 toward the picture postcard capitol of Northern California, I reflect that I have always and only wanted to be a cop.
 I still do, notwithstanding I’ve proven I’m not cop material.